Key Takeaways: Grammar Checker Essentials

 Punctuation checking is where these tools really shine.
 Comma placement follows complex rules that most people never fully learned in school.
 Should there be a comma before "and" in a list?
 What about after introductory phrases?
 A good proofreader tool applies these rules consistently, something even experienced writers struggle with.
 Research from Stanford shows that punctuation errors decrease reader comprehension by up to 25%.

-Context-aware checking is the newest development.
+Context-aware checking is the biggest leap forward in recent years.
 Advanced grammar checkers can now detect when your tone doesn't match your intended audience.
 Writing a casual email to your boss?
 It'll suggest more formal alternatives.
 Drafting a friendly message to a colleague?
 It won't flag contractions or conversational language as errors.

 The best part about AI-powered grammar checking is that it learns from corrections.
 When you accept or reject suggestions, the system adapts to your writing style.
 Over time, it stops flagging things that are intentional choices rather than mistakes.
 This personalization makes the tool increasingly useful the more you use it.